Home Care, Home Infusion, and Durable Medical Equipment

 Skilled home care is usually provided on a short-term, transitional basis.
 Many individuals are referred to home care after a hospitalization or a new medical diagnosis to aid in the transition between hospital and home and to provide a vital link between the home and the medical team providing care for the patient.
 Homecare providers are the eyes and ears of the medical team in the field.
 They report findings, signs, symptoms, and concerns to the medical team and can help identify issues that may impact a patient’s well-being between office visits.

 What is home infusion?

 Home infusion is a type of home health care that involves giving IV (intravenous) therapy.
 This could be IV antibiotics, chemotherapy, pain management, fluids, or nutrition services.
-Home infusion providers manage central lines (e.g. PICC lines, Hickman catheters) and provide supplies and teaching for the management of these catheters in the outpatient setting.
+Home infusion providers manage central lines (e.g. PICC lines, Hickman catheters) and provide supplies and teaching for managing these catheters in the outpatient setting.

-Insurance companies vary greatly on their coverage of home infusion services.
-It is important to communicate clearly with the infusion provider about your infusion coverage as well as any out of pocket expenses associated with your infusion care BEFORE you start treatment.
+Insurance companies vary greatly in their coverage of home infusion services.
+It is important to communicate clearly with the infusion provider about your infusion coverage as well as any out-of-pocket expenses associated with your infusion care BEFORE you start treatment.
 For example, Medicare does not cover home IV antibiotics or central line care.
 Some insurance companies will not provide home services if the same service could be provided in an outpatient or doctor’s office setting.

 What is durable medical equipment (DME)?